-You should also not vape (use e-cigarettes) while you are pregnant.
-We do not know whether it is safe to vape while pregnant.
+You should also not vape (use e-cigarettes) while you are pregnant..
 When you vape, you breathe in unhealthy substances that will reach your baby.
 Many e-cigarettes contain nicotine, which means they are addictive.

 It can be hard to quit smoking, but you can do it!
 And you do not have to do it alone.
-Talk to your midwife, gynaecologist or GP, or make a free phone call to a coach from Rookvrije Ouders.
+Talk to your midwife or gynaecologist, or make a free phone call to a coach from Rookvrije Ouders.
 They are specifically there to help you quit smoking.
 For more information, go to www.rookvrijeouders.nl.